mocdaniel/lab-argocd-odyssey/educates/workshop/content/10-cli-application/index.md

 ---

-Now that we have created a new project, we are going to deploy [Podinfo](https://github.com/stefanprodan/podinfo), a demo application for cloud-native practices.
+Now that we have created a new project, we are going to deploy [Podinfo](https://github.com/stefanprodan/podinfo), a demo application for cloud-native practices next.

 Throughout this section, we'll look at a few new concepts within ArgoCD: